simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

 ```

 `Aggregator` is a Functional Interface in Java, so the `handleXyz` methods
-return a lamda function which does the update to the current aggregate.
+return a lambda function which does the update to the current aggregate.

 The `currentAggregate` is defined as `Optional<User>` so `map` ensures
 the update is only applied if the value exists.